 |Type of Fee||Amount|

 |Registration Fee (per semester)||$30|

 Click here to browse our course listings.

-The University of Massachusetts is accredited by the New England Association of Schools and Colleges (NEASC) and the National League for Nursing Accrediting Commission (NLNAC).
+The University of Massachusetts is accredited by the New England Commission of Higher Education (NECHE) and the National League for Nursing Accrediting Commission (NLNAC).

 Did you know?